404Wolf/stainless-technical-breifing-natug/document.typ

 ]

-Generally, how to create a junction is intuitive, and NATuG handles breaking down the cases as shown in the tree.
+Generally, how to create a junction is intuitive, and NATuG handles breaking down the cases.

-To conjoin strands, either one or two new strands get created, and the old strands get removed; no NEMids are destroyed.

-The first step in the processes is checking whether the NEMids are within the same strand or two different strands.
-Then, we check to see if the strands that they lie within are closed or open.

-Based on a variety of cases, we create new strands, move around points to different strands, and do re-painting.

 === Data Exchange

 NATuG supports exporting and importing of program states to various degrees of granularity.

-Originally, it was planned to simply pickle the program state (dump the raw binary), but that turned out to cause a lot of redundancy and also be extremely inaccessible to the end user.
+Originally, it was planned to pickle program state, but that introduced redundancy, and the data was too inaccessible/not-debuggable.

-Now, you can export and import the entire program program state as a `.natug` file, which is a `zip` archive containing metadata about every unique artifact currently specified in the system.
-It is sometimes redundant, since we could recompute the artifacts given the configuration, but allows for very quickly loading back in the data.
+Now, you can export/import state to `.natug` files, which are `zip` archives containing metadata about every all artifacts.
+It is a bit redundant but also allows easy debugging and fast loading.

-To add undo/redo functionality, "snapshot"s are taken at every click/change, and these "snapshot"s are just `.natug` program saves because of how relatively quick they are to create.

-You can also export and import certain parts of the program state by themselves, to use as templates for various different types of nanotubes.
-For example, DNA parameters in the _Nucleic Acid Tab_ are stored in simple `json` files and profiles automatically get loaded in/can be exported.
-Likewise, the arrangement of domains can be imported/exported to `csv`s.

-Finally, it is still a significant work in progress, but there are plans to support exporting the entire program state to a spreadsheet for portability outside of the program using `openpyxl`.
-Spreadsheets are popular among professionals in the field, and are relatively easy to analyze.
+It is still a work in progress, but work is in progress to support exporting to spreadsheets for portability outside of the program using `openpyxl`.
+Spreadsheets are popular among professionals in the field, and are easy to analyze.

 For the `.natug` save, we give every artifact a unique identifier, and then can link them together in the save file.
-This means that when we load things back in, we can quickly reassemble the program state by putting all artifacts in a hash map first and then referencing things from that.
-For a spreadsheet, we could do `uuid` lookups, but it would be much more ideal to reference properly by cell.
+Loading it back in is straightforward; we can quickly reassemble the program state by putting all artifacts in a hash map and manually relink everything.
+For a spreadsheet, we could do `uuid` lookups, but it would be much more ideal to reference properly by spreadsheet cell.

+To add undo/redo functionality, we just take program snapshots as `.natug` saves because of how relatively quick they are to create.

+You can also export/import certain parts of the program alone.
+For example, DNA parameters in the _Nucleic Acid Tab_ are stored in `json` files and profiles automatically get loaded in/exported.

 == Next Steps